The Art of Camouflage

 • REFLECT and DESCRIBE why they chose the natural object for their camouflage

-• WWII Ship Camo Powerpoint
+• WWI Ship Camo Powerpoint

 • ship template